j2thex/ai_army/tasks/prd-notes-app-poc.md

 ## Introduction/Overview

 The AI Army Notes App POC is the first public-facing deployment of the AI Army project.
-This application combines a compelling landing page with a functional notes application to demonstrate the power of AI-assisted development.
-The landing page introduces visitors to our vision, while the notes app provides a working demonstration of what AI collaboration can build.
+This application combines a compelling landing page with a **collaborative multi-user notes application** to demonstrate the power of AI-assisted development.
+The landing page introduces visitors to our vision, while the notes app provides a working demonstration of what AI collaboration can build - a real-time collaborative platform where multiple users can create, view, edit, and organize notes together.

 **Problem it solves:**
 1. We need a public presence to attract collaborators and share our vision
 2. We need a tangible demonstration of AI-assisted development capabilities
 3. We need to show that AI can help build real, functional applications quickly
+4. We need to demonstrate collaborative features that align with our "AI Army" collaborative philosophy

-**Goal:** Create a compelling landing page paired with a fully functional notes application (with authentication, CRUD operations, tags, and search) that showcases the AI Army concept and demonstrates our ability to rapidly build quality software.
+**Goal:** Create a compelling landing page paired with a fully collaborative notes application (with multi-user access, authentication, full CRUD operations, tags, and search) that showcases the AI Army concept and demonstrates our ability to rapidly build quality collaborative software.

 ## Goals